jnbaum/SWE6733-Group-1/README.md

 ## Continuous Integration:

 Our team is utilizing GitHub Actions for Continuous Integration for this project.
-We chose to use GitHub Actions because of its seamless integration with our GitHub repository.
+We chose GitHub Actions for our CI/CD tool.
+It seemed to be the most natural fit because it integrates well with Git; we can simply create a pull request and have all of our unit tests execute to catch errors before merging rather than after.
+We considered Azure DevOps, but that seems more suitable for projects that are stored in an Azure or Microsoft environment.
+GitHub Actions also provides faster execution time:  [GitHub Actions vs. Azure DevOps](https://dev.to/hamzakhan/azure-devops-vs-github-actions-a-comprehensive-guide-with-examples-performance-metrics-46oc), which is convenient for a project with many pull requests.
+It also seemed easiest to setup compared to other options like CircleCI, and there are many tutorials, especially with adding a MySQL database to use in unit tests - and although incorporating a database into unit tests isn't ideal, it met our needs for this project.
+Finally, it allowed us to write our actions like code, which gives our GitHub Actions the opportunity to be version controlled and included directly in our git repo code, keeping everything organized.

+Proof of our GitHub Actions can be found in .github > workflows > php.yml, and there are multiple successful executions in our Pull Requests > Completed section on this git repo.

 ---